Falmouth Cutter 34: Design

 The Falmouth Cutter 34 is a recreational keelboat, built predominantly of fibreglass, with extensive wooden decks and trim.
 It has a cutter rig, with an optional gaff rigged mainsail.
-The hull has a plumb stem, an angled transom, a keel and transom-hung rudder controlled by a tiller and a fixed long keel.
+The hull has a plumb stem, an angled transom, a fixed long keel and transom-hung rudder controlled by a tiller.
 It displaces 19000 lb and carries 6600 lb of lead ballast.

 The length overall, including the bowsprit and aft boomkin, is 43.00 ft, while the length on deck is 34.00 ft.
 The boat has a draft of 5.08 ft with the standard keel.

 The boat is fitted with a Japanese Yanmar diesel engine of 40 hp for docking and manoeuvring.
 The fuel tank holds 60 u.s.gal and the fresh water tank has a capacity of 75 u.s.gal.

 The cabin arrangements and accommodation are all custom-built and vary from boat to boat.
 Depending on the interior finish, the cabin has 71 to 77 in of headroom.